stephcmartin/harry-potter-tic-tac-toe/harry-potter-template/README.md

 5.)
 Linking the Game to the Games API<br>
 I struggled a lot without linking up the game files to the auth files.
 I had allocated 2 days to create this part.
 In reality this took 4 days and a ton of issue queue.
 There was a lot of ground that we didn’t cover in class that was needed to make things work.
 Issue queues became my best friend.<br>
 6.)
 Polishing my CSS<br>
-After resloving my game logic and auth issues, I polished up my CSS.
+After resloving my game logic and auth issues, I polished up my CSS.<br>

 # Basic Functionality Of The Game (That I Knew I Would Need):
 * A set of states of the game.
 In my game, each state would represent a certain configuration of the grid.